Strong anomalous proximity effect from spin-singlet superconductors: Discussion

-\textit{Discussion.} We briefly discuss an effect of a perturbative Rashba SOC potential described by $H_R(\boldsymbol{k}) = \lambda_R( k_y \sigma_x \tau_0 - k_x \sigma_y \tau_z)$.
-Since the Rashba SOC breaks the chiral symmetry of $S_{+}$, we can no longer define the index $\mathbb{Z}$ in Eq.~(\ref{eq:topo_index}).
-Therefore, in the presence of the Rashba SOC, the ZESs cannot retain their high degree of degeneracy at zero-energy.
-In Fig.~\ref{fig:figure4}, we show the ZBC as a function of the strength of the Rashba SOC $\lambda_R$.
-We see that the ZBC is significantly increased in the vicinity of the PSH state (i.e., $\lambda_R=0$), where stable ZESs appear.
+We briefly discuss an effect of a perturbative Rashba SOC potential described by $H_R(\boldsymbol{k}) = \lambda_R( k_y \sigma_x \tau_0 - k_x \sigma_y \tau_z)$.
+Because the Rashba SOC breaks the chiral symmetry of $S_{+}$, the index $\mathbb{Z}$ in Eq.~(\ref{eq:topo_index}) can no longer be defined.
+Therefore, in the presence of Rashba SOC, the ZESs cannot retain their high degree of degeneracy at zero-energy.
+Fig.~\ref{fig:figure4} shows the ZBC as a function of the strength of the Rashba SOC $\lambda_R$.
+The ZBC is substantially increased in the vicinity of the PSH state (i.e., $\lambda_R=0$).
 In principle, the amplitude of Rashba SOC potentials can be tuned experimentally by applying gate voltages or pressures.
-Therefore, in experiments, the sudden enhancement in the ZBC with varying the strength of the Rashba SOC will be one possible observable signature of the APE.
+Therefore, in experiments, a sudden enhancement in the ZBC as the strength of the Rashba SOC is varied is a possible observable signature of the APE.

-In summary, we demonstrate that a spin-singlet $d_{xy}$-wave superconductor in the presence of PSH exhibits the anomalous proximity effect.
-The proposed experimental setup can be fabricated by interfacing the existing materials.
-As a result, we propose a promising way to observe the anomalous proximity effect.
+In summary, we demonstrate that a spin-singlet $d_{xy}$-wave SC in the presence of PSH exhibits the APE.
+The proposed experimental setup can be fabricated by interfacing existing materials.
+Our proposal therefore represents a promising approach to observing the APE.

 \onecolumngrid